GoogleContainerTools/skaffold/docs-v2/content/en/docs/workflows/debug.md

 ## Supported Language Runtimes

+The language runtime for the artifacts can be specified in the `skaffold.yaml` file.
+{{% readfile file="samples/debug/runtime-type.yaml" %}}

-This section describes how `debug` recognizes the language runtime used in a container image for specific language runtimes.
+Otherwise Skaffold `debug` recognizes the language runtime used in a container image for specific language runtimes using standard heuristics described below.

 {{% tabs %}}
 {{% tab "GO" %}}